kons-9/shapechangeable-computer/README.md

 ** this data doesn't need to have a address that specify original source id, or this data is sent to just next node and this information is included in header.

 # todo
-I put todo: in source file in detail. others below.
+I put `todo:` in source file in detail.
+Others are below.
-* handle uart interruption
+* Handle uart interruption
-* handle uart buffer overflow
+* Handle uart buffer overflow
-* use flit buffer
+* Use flit buffer